p-costa/SNaC/README.md

 ## Motivation

-This code for canonical fluid flows will eventually serve as base for a multi-block DNS code with adaptive mesh refinement.
+This code for canonical fluid flows will eventually serve as base for a multi-block DNS code for multiphase flows with adaptive mesh refinement.

 ## Method